tnshq/ESRGAN/README.md

 ### 6. Evaluation Metrics

-This section defines functions to calculate quantitative metrics (PSNR, SSIM, LPIPS, and FID) to evaluate the performance of the trained model.
+This section defines functions to calculate quantitative metrics (PSNR, SSIM, LPIPS, and FID) to evaluate the performance of the trained model and then performs the calculation on the validation set.

 -   **Metric Functions (PSNR, SSIM, LPIPS)**:
     -   Defines functions `calculate_psnr`, `calculate_ssim`, and `calculate_lpips` using libraries like `torch`, `numpy`, `skimage`, and `lpips`.